Rasalp1/canvas-lm/README.md

 ### First-Time Setup

 1. **Sign In**
-   - Click the Canvas LM icon in your Chrome toolbar
+   - Click the Canvs LM icon in your Chrome toolbar
    - Click "Sign In with Google"
    - Select your Google account

 2. **Navigate to a Canvas Course**
    - Go to any Canvas course page on your institution's Canvas site
-   - Canvas LM will automatically detect the course
+   - Canvs LM will automatically detect the course

 3. **Scan Course Materials**
    - Click "Scan Course for PDFs"